rijnb/chatty-server/README.md

 ![Chatbot UI](./public/screenshots/screenshot_1.jpg)

-## Release notes

-### Recent feature updates

-* Token usage counter that turns red when older messages are being automatically discarded.
-* Separated importing/exporting conversations and prompts.
-Both use the same file format and are compatible with the existing V4 format.
-* Added menu on right side to deal with prompts.
-* Added Markdown export of current conversation.
-* Added screenshot export of current conversation.

-### Recent bug fixes

-* Full clean up of source code and directory structure.
-* Fixed time stamp bug.

 ## Is it safe to use?

 The `chatty-server` can run on any server, but it tries to be as secure as possible.